 Newsletter: Dave W. stated that Diane will be needing articles for the newsletter.
 He noted that Diane would like to know if there are any new format changes to the newsletter that can be made to make it more interesting and to change it up a bit.
 It was decided that a Member Survey will be included in the next newsletter and this question will be included.
 Richard found a copy of the last member survey that was done and provided a copy to the Board.
 Dave W. (Communications) and Chip (Membership) will work together and present a list of survey questions at the September meeting.

-Mary recognized Christine Beckett for the excellent job she has been doing with the LVL facebook page.
+Mary recognized Christine Beckett for the excellent job she has been doing with the LVL Facebook page.

 Debris: In Pam’s absence, Dave R. presented a Debris Log Spreadsheet that Pam has built showing all the info from the TLAC/LLA DC reports since 2016.
 Monthly inspections are happening by AEP and the Debris Committee is accompanying AEP in their own boats as AEP is still under the COVID restriction policy.
 AEP will be commencing work at Meyers Creek in September.
 There is no update for the Pigg River Technical Evaluation.

-Membership: Chip will follow up with Amanda Meyers-Ramirez about helping out on the Membership Committee.
+Membership: Chip will follow up with Amanda Myers-Ramirez about helping out on the Membership Committee.
 Feedback from the Annual Meeting has been very positive.
 Dave thanked everyone for all they did to make it happen.
 Joe stated he sent a letter to Cory Harbour’s superiors about the fine job he did and the time he dedicated to being a speaker at the meeting.
 He will follow up by sending a “thank you” to Cory.